If you consistently shooting low left with a pistol as a right handed shooter. Here are few things to diagnose your errors:

 Correct Your Grip

-Under cutting the trigger guard so the hand can grip higher, and it can slightly change the angle of the grip to help with recoil control.
+Under cutting the trigger guard allows the hand can grip higher.
+It can slightly change the angle of the grip to help with recoil control.

 Misaligned Iron Sights

-If this is a problem, please use a sight pusher to readjust the rear sight.
+Misaligned sight picture can definitely make a handgun shooting low.
+If iron sights are not aligned properly, please use a sight pusher to readjust the rear sight.

 Re-Zero Sights Correctly

-If you're shooting with a red dot sight, be sure to test and verify points of impact.
+If your handgun is consistently shooting low when equipped with a red dot sight, it is important to perform testing and verify the points of impact on your targets.

 Use a metered torque wrench to torque down the optic tight so it retains zero and not get loose over time.